kaiserLemon/kaiserLemon/README.md

 - 🎓 I'm currently in M1 Computer Science at Sorbonne University
 - 👀 Deeply interested in AI, ML, RL, DL
 - 🥼 My primary objective is to prepare for a thesis in these areas
+- My P-ANDROIDE project can be found on my partner's GitHub : https://github.com/PaulTiberiu/RL-Gradient-Visualization-Tool